koma-im/continuum-desktop/README.md

 If you are interested in or have experience with Kotlin or Matrix, feel free to click "Fork" and experiment with the source.
 There are a lot of ways to make improvements.

+It's a good idea to open an issue before you start working, in order to coordinate work and avoid duplicate work.